Unique Stable Matchings: Introduction

-Determining if a two-sided market has a unique stable matching is of practical importance.
-First, a unique prediction is typically viewed as a desirable property of any economic model as it saves the analyst from an ``equilibrium selection'' headache.
-Second, there is a literature, beginning with \cite{Roth:1989:JET}, that highlights the effect of incomplete information on stable matchings and uniqueness plays an important role.
-Third, unique stable matchings seem to appear disproportionately often in real-world matching markets, and so an understanding of their origin may help explain why.\footnote{Uniqueness has been observed in the National Resident Matching Program \citep{RothPeranson:1999:AER}, Boston school choice \citep{PathakSonmez:2008:AER}, online dating \citep{HitschHortacsu:2010:AER}, and the Indian marriage market \citep{BanerjeeDuflo:2013:AEJMicro}.} Finally, uniqueness is necessary for the truthful reporting of preferences to be \textit{strategy proof} \citep{GaleSotomayor:1985:AMM, DemangeGale:1987:DAM, Sonmez:1999:E}.\footnote{\cite{GaleSotomayor:1985:AMM} show that if a matching is to be generated by the deferred acceptance algorithm of \cite{GaleShapley:1962:AMM}, then, unless there is a unique stable matching, it is always beneficial for at least one participant to misrepresent their true preferences.
+A unique prediction is typically viewed as a desirable property of any economic model since it saves the analyst from an ``equilibrium selection'' headache.
+However, as regards two-sided matching markets, determining if there is a unique stable matching is not only of theoretical interest but also of genuine practical importance.
+First, there is a literature, beginning with \cite{Roth:1989:JET}, that highlights the role of incomplete information in matching markets and uniqueness plays an important role therein.
+Second, unique stable matchings seem to appear disproportionately often in real-world matching markets, and hopefully an understanding of their origin might help explain why.\footnote{Uniqueness has been observed in the National Resident Matching Program \citep{RothPeranson:1999:AER}, Boston school choice \citep{PathakSonmez:2008:AER}, online dating \citep{HitschHortacsu:2010:AER}, and the Indian marriage market \citep{BanerjeeDuflo:2013:AEJMicro}.} Finally, uniqueness is necessary for the truthful reporting of preferences to be \textit{strategy proof} \citep{GaleSotomayor:1985:AMM, DemangeGale:1987:DAM, Sonmez:1999:E}.\footnote{\cite{GaleSotomayor:1985:AMM} show that if a matching is to be generated by the deferred acceptance algorithm of \cite{GaleShapley:1962:AMM}, then, unless there is a unique stable matching, it is always beneficial for at least one participant to misrepresent their true preferences.
 Example 1 in \cite{Romero-Medina:2021:IJGT} shows that a unique stable matching is not sufficient for strategy proofness.
 In incomplete information environments, \cite{EhlersMasso:2007:GEB} show that truth-telling is an ordinal Bayesian Nash equilibrium of the revelation game induced by a common belief and a stable mechanism if and only if all the profiles in the support of the common belief have singleton cores.} Given this, a better understanding of what assures uniqueness could potentially be levered to ensure both greater efficiency and greater transparency in practice.